Welcome and thanks for visiting...

 SportsEdTV: That's where into the ground they're creating the most pressure at the transition.

-JJ Rivet: So, if you understand this action will create the different Kinematics, means a different motion.
+JJ Rivet: So, if you understand, this action will create different Kinematics, which means a different motion.
 What makes a big difference in between the puller and the pusher—the puller, the release of the club will come with the body.
 This means that the puller, the pull fader, accelerates the hips at the maximum through impact.
 And because the release is coming from the body, this means that they don't use much wrist action.
-The hands and the arms are following the body and they reach a huge amount of speed.
-Where the pusher towards impact they are resisting with the hips to be able to release with the hands.
-The big difference, in between pull fader and push drawer is really where you put the release.
-With the push drawer, you put the release in the hands, with the pull fader it's going to be the full body that's going to release the club
+The hands and the arms follow the body, and they reach a huge amount of speed.
+When the pusher is towards impact, they resist with the hips to be able to release with the hands.
+The big difference between the pull fader and the push drawer is really where you put the release.
+With the push drawer, you put the release in the hands.
+With the pull fader, it's going to be the full body that's going to release the club.

-SportsEdTV: Where the weight is, whether it's on the toe or the heal, will influence their rotational ability.
+SportsEdTV: Where the weight is, whether it's on the toe or the heel, will influence their rotational ability.
 Right?

 JJ Rivet: Yes.
 Now you can also see that the big difference is when, the peak of the acceleration of the hips, for the puller.
 It's at impact and after impact, where the pusher is before impact, because the resistance of the hips, before impact like when you see Rory McIlroy, or Patrick Reed, the hips are going very quick and that's around mid-downswing.
 The hips are decelerating for a very small amount of movements to be able to let the hands accelerate.
 And after for sure the hips are going to come.